 There are also lots of places to stay in Pyhä if you’d like to base yourself there.

 It was on day two that we saw the Northern Lights.
 I’ve written all about it in this post, which also has lots of tips for seeing the Northern Lights.
 In short, it was incredible, and goes down as one of the best things I’ve ever experienced.
-We didn’t go on any sort of special tour to see the lights, but simply walked down to the middle of the frozen lake beside our hotel.
+We were lucky and didn’t need to go on any sort of special tour to see the lights, but simply walked down to the middle of the frozen lake beside our hotel.
+However, there are lots of great tours on offer where experts will give you the best chance of seeing the lights.

 Visit a reindeer farm